top of page

 May is Mental Health Awareness Month.
 Mental health is an important issue for us professionally and personally.
 Our mental health impacts and influences those we serve, our friends, families, coworkers, and neighbors.

-Always Be Humble and Kind - Smile at someone, be friendly to someone we don’t know.
+Always Be Humble and Kind - Smile at someone, be friendly to someone we don't know.
 Be generous with our time, energy, gifts, talents, and resources.
 Be patient, easygoing, warm-hearted, and thoughtful.
 Kind hearts are quietly kind.
-They let a car cut in front of them without losing their temper, let the three-year-old mom move in front of them in the checkout line, or take time to listen to others instead of complaining.
-We can show mercy and grace to those we feel may have slighted or wronged us and, in doing so, understand that mercy is the deepest gesture of kindness.
+They let a car cut before them without losing their temper, let the three-year-old mom move in front of them in the checkout line, or take time to listen to others instead of complaining.
+We can show mercy and grace to those we feel may have slighted or wronged us and, in doing so, understand that mercy is the most profound gesture of kindness.

 Bring Nature Inside – while nature provides many benefits to our mental health, so does bringing plant life inside.
 According to the World Economic Forum, taking care of a plant can give us a sense of fulfillment while improving air quality and reducing airborne pollutants in our internal environments.
 Improved air quality can also boost cognitive performance.